16. Environments and evaluation (*)#

 Note

 A natural use case of manually-created environment frames deals with grouping a series of objects identified by character string keys.
+Consider a simple pseudocode for counting the number of occurrences of objects in a given container:

 for (key in some_container) {